TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 ### 5. Summary

 In the preceding steps we have put together an end-to-end build environment for both the Gateway and the plugin.
-Bear in mind that runtime environments have additional restrictions to which the plugin developer must pay attention.
+Bear in mind that runtime environments may have additional restrictions beyond Go version and build flags to which the plugin developer must pay attention.

-Compatibility in general is a big concern when working with Go plugins: as the plugins are tightly coupled to the Gateway, they must be built with consideration to the restrictions around them.
+Compatibility in general is a big concern when working with Go plugins: as the plugins are tightly coupled to the Gateway, consideration must always be made for the build restrictions enforced by environment and configuration options.

 Continue with [Loading Go Plugins into Tyk](https://tyk.io/docs/product-stack/tyk-gateway/advanced-configurations/plugins/golang/loading-go-plugins/).